TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 2. **FSC Calculation**: Computes the gold-standard FSC between the masked half-maps to provide an accurate resolution estimate.
 3. **B-factor Sharpening**: Automatically estimates and applies a B-factor to sharpen the map, enhancing high-resolution features. ​

-The output includes a sharpened map and a PDF summarizing the FSC curves and Guinier plots, facilitating assessment of map quality and resolution.
+The output includes a sharpened map and a PDF summarising the FSC curves and Guinier plots, facilitating assessment of map quality and resolution.

 ### I/O Tab
 {: .no_toc }